iainhouston/iainhouston.github.io/_posts/2023-01-06-CICS_Restructure_Anecdotes.markdown

 title: Anecdotes of CICS Development
 layout: post
 permalink: /restructure_anecdotes/
-categories: ['CICS', 'Software Development', 'Programming']
+categories: ['CICS', 'Software Development', 'Programming', 'Formal Specifications']
 ---

 This article was made in response for a "call for history" in 2019 in anticipation of the 50th anniverary of IBM's program product CICS.
 The call asked particularly for memories of the CICS Restructure project.